Southern Vermont College

-Southern Vermont College was a private college on the 371 acre former Edward Everett Estate (originally The Orchards) near Bennington, Vermont.
+Southern Vermont College was a private college on the 371 acre former Edward Everett Estate (originally The Orchards) near Bennington, Vermont, United States.
 The college closed in 2019.

 History

 Southern Vermont College was founded in 1926 as St. Joseph Business School, an institution offering certificates of proficiency in secretarial accounting, finance, shorthand and typewriting.
 Eleven students were in the first graduating class.
 In 1962, it became an accredited junior college, St. Joseph College, awarding associate degrees in business and secretarial science.

 Twelve years later, in 1974, the college moved to the Edward Hamlin Everett Estate and became Southern Vermont College, a nonsectarian college.
 In the years immediately following this change of location, the college earned bachelor's degree authority from the Vermont Department of Education and full accreditation with the New England Commission of Higher Education (NECHE).

 In 2019, NECHE placed the college on "show-cause" status and asked the college to provide additional information about its financial stability to retain its accreditation.
 The college's only alternative was to lower the admission numbers of its incoming freshman class.
 This option would leave the school with a financial deficit.
 The college's president, David Rees Evans, announced the closure in March 2019, and the college closed after finishing the academic year in May 2019.

+Academic records and transcripts are available upon request at the Massachusetts College of Liberal Arts in North Adams, Massachusetts.